Thorbias/brainbug/bazzite.md

 HOW TO INSTALL RPMS?!
 --ToDo: instructions

+GRUB: boot to last chosen one (better for updates)

 All fine and to my likings BUT...
 Sleep doesnt work -> Solution still to be found -> Black Screen - no idea whats happening here What is not working: GRUB options amd_immo=off etc...